jettro/semi-website/_guides/weaviate/current/query.md

 You can create simple filters by setting the `where` key.
 You always need to include the GraphQL property path, the operator type, and the valueType plus a value.
 You can read more about the type definitions [here](#filters).

-For example, this filter selects the class Company with a higher revenue then 10.000.000.
+For example, this filter selects the class Company with a higher revenue than 10.000.000.

 ```graphql
 {